News/Blog

 In conjunction with the Friends of Steyning Parish Church, we arranged a coach trip to Winchester on 20th May 2025 to see the Hospital of St Cross and the Cathedral.
 The Hospital of St Cross is a medieval alms house which has a fine Norman church.
 The masons who carved in the church are thought to have carved in our church as well.
 A financial scandal at the Hospital provided the idea for the plot of The Warden in Trollope’s Barchester novels.
 We also had a tour of the Cathedral, which included the 12th Century Winchester Bible and the Kings and Scribes Exhibition about the Wessex Royal Family.
 A full account of the trip can be found in the Events Section or by following this link Winchester trip.

-This year’s Annual General Meeting was held at the Steyning Centre on Wednesday, 16th April 2025.
+The Society’s Annual General Meeting for 2025 was held at the Steyning Centre on 16th April 2025.
 The formal AGM was followed by this year’s Steyning Bowl Awards, which were presented by Nigel Hartley.
 The Bowl was won by Vintage Years, which also received a certificate.
 There were six runners up, who all received certificates.
 Catherine Mant and Nick Bennett ended the evening by sharing their memories of Steyning in the 50s and 60s.
 A full account of the evening, including photographs, can be found at this link.

 The Local Heritage List